cahweb/issue-cpt/README.md

-# Common - Template
+# Common - Issue
 ## v0.1.0

-Template for all the common CPT plugins I have to make.
+This is an Issue Custom Post Type to be used with The Florida Review CAH website.